ContainerOrchestration/ContainerOrchestration/ContainerOrchestration_Pres.md

     ## History
 ]
 .right-column[
-## &mu;-OSes
+## Container-OSes

-Many vendors are developing &mu;-OSes, small OS (mainly Linux-based) to be the basis for container engine hosts whether they be bare-metal or virtual **host machines**.
+Many vendors are developing Container-OSes, small OS (mainly Linux-based) to be the basis for container engine hosts whether they be bare-metal or virtual **host machines**.

 They're small, with fast startup, use few resources and have a small attack surface and often *"atomic"* software updates.